 Division 5 Engineer Brandon Jones gave the Executive Board a presentation during their October 20 meeting.
 Regular Stakeholder meetings are held on the second Thursday of every month.
-Lane Construction has also sent out a revised Closure Notice for Western Blvd for girder setting installation for the nights of Monday May 2nd through Friday May 6th, 2022.
-They indicated that it should take two nights per span to complete this work, but the cranes and work area will require a full closure of Western Blvd each night from Midnight to 5AM.
+Lane Construction has also sent out a Closure Notice for Wade Ave for Girder Setting for the Nights of Monday May 16th thru Friday May 20th.
+The notice from Lane Construction indicated that: "The Girder setting should only take 2 nights (WB Scheduled for May 16th, EB Scheduled for May 20th) and will require Full Shutdowns of Wade on these nights from Midnight to 5AM to allow for installation of the Girders.
+However, this Girder Set will require single lane OR full closures on the remaining nights of that week to allow for installation of the Traffic Protection and other Bridge hardware".